|

 // deliver a descriptive title to the szTitle[] array, not exceeding

 // is "oMiser 0.0.0 (spitball)".
-The number of characters transferred
+The number of chars transferred

 // is returned.
 Titles taking more than maxTitle chars will be

-// a result of 0 indicates that no transfer occured and there may
+// A result of 0 indicates that no transfer occured and there may

 // be a defect in the parameters.